GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There are two ways of constructing a software design: One way is to make it so simple that there are obviously no deficiencies, and the other way is to make it so complicated that there are no obvious deficiencies.
-The first method is far more difficult.
+> ### That language is an instrument of human reason, and not merely a medium for the expression of thought, is a truth generally admitted.
 >
-> ~ *Tony Hoare*
+> ~ *George Boole*

 ---
 ## 🏎 Quick Facts